tsykoduk/greg.nokes.name/_posts/2019-10-02-Nginx-as-a-static-server.md

 I ran ab on it again, and there is a large improvment.
 Larger then I expected.

 The old configuration had a perc99 under load of 1.7 seconds per request, and the new has a perc99 of 0.6 seconds.
-More then a second per reqeust faster!
+More then a second per request faster!

 **Old Config**